Pa Saikou Kujabi: Career

 On 15 June 2009, he transferred from SV Ried to FSV Frankfurt and signed a one-year contract with an option for another year.
 In January 2012 he went on trial at SPL side Hibernian and on 31 January 2012 it was announced he had signed an 18-month contract with the club.
 Kujabi made his first appearance for Hibernian in a 1–0 victory against Kilmarnock on 4 February.
 He was sent off in the 2012 Scottish Cup Final defeat against Hearts, effectively ending the match as a contest.
 Billy Dodds commented that Kujabi lacked physical presence and had poor defensive skills.
 Kujabi only made one appearance for Hibernian in the 2012–13 season, a 2–0 defeat by Queen of the South in the Scottish League Cup.
 He was made available for transfer in January 2013 and left the club at the end of his contract.

 Following his departure from Edinburgh, Kujabi had unsuccessful trials with Portsmouth, Queens Park Rangers and West Ham United.
-During his trial at QPR he scored the winning goal in a 1-0 win over Harrow Borough.
+During his trial at QPR in the summer of 2011, he scored the winning goal in a 1-0 win over Harrow Borough with a long distance free kick.

 Afterwards, the Gambian joined Whitehawk for one season where he gained a starting spot, but in July 2016, he retired from Football.